KatieSnell-TomTom/katiesnell-tomtom/README.md

 You can click the Preview link to take a look at your changes.
 --->

-My name is Katie, and I am a Software Engineer at TomTom.
-I write code for [TomTom AmiGO](https://github.com/tomtom-internal/amigo-mobile).
+My name is Katie, and I was a Software Engineer at TomTom.
+I wrote code for [TomTom AmiGO](https://github.com/tomtom-internal/amigo-mobile).
+Since 21st October 2022, I have left the company.
 ---
 📝 See my tech ramblings at [https://katieisnell.medium.com/](https://katieisnell.medium.com/)